User manual

 Microsoft Excel® (and possible alternatives)

-The graphical user interface (GUI) of GenSim is based on Microsoft Excel®, which is required for easy-access to the functionalities of GenSim.
-GenSim could also be used without the provided GUI.
-This will not be described further here, but you can find more information on how to do so in the CONTRIBUTING.md
+The graphical user interface (GUI) of GenSim is based on Microsoft Excel®, which is required for easy access to the functionalities of GenSim.
+GenSim can also be used without the provided GUI via the CLI, which is described in this section.

 GenSim has been tested with the following versions of Microsoft Excel®: